-Table 38 Configuration > Object > AP Profile > Radio > Add/Edit (continued)
+Table 49 Configuration > Object > AP Profile > Radio > Add/Edit (continued)

-LABEL DESC RIPIIO N Time Interval Select this option to have the Zyxel Device survey the other APs within its broadcast radius at the end of the specified time interval.
-DCS Time Interval This field is available when you set Channel Selection to DCS and select the Time Interval option.
-Enter a number of minutes.
-This regulates how often the Zyxel Device surveys the other APs within its broadcast radius.
-If the channel on which it is currently broadcasting suddenly comes into use by another AP, the Zyxel Device will then dynamically select the next available clean channel or a channel with lower interference.
-Schedule Select this option to have the Zyxel Device survey the other APs within its broadcast radius at a specific time on selected days of the week.
-Start Time Specify the time of the day (in 24-hour format) to have the Zyxel Device use DCS to automatically scan and find a less-used channel.
-Week Days Select each day of the week to have the Zyxel Device use DCS to automatically scan and find a less-used channel.
-Advanced Settings Guard Interval This field is available only when the channel width is $20/40/Hz$ or $20/40/80MHz$ and the 802.11 Mode is either $11n$ or $11ac$.
-Set the guard interval for this radio profile to either ${f short}$ or ${f long}$.
-The guard interval is the gap introduced between data transmission from users in order to reduce interference.
-Reducing the interval increases data transfer rates but also increases interference.
-Increasing the interval reduces data transfer rates but also reduces interference.
-Enable A-MPDU This field is not available when you set $802.11 \ Mode$ to $11a$ or $11b/g$.
+IABEL DESC RIPTIO N Enable A-MPDU Aggregation This field is not available when you set 802.11 Mode to 11a or 11b/g.
 Aggregation Select this to enable A-MPDU aggregation.
 Message Protocol Data Unit (MPDU) aggregation collects Ethernet frames along with their 802.11n headers and wraps them in a 802.11n MAC header.
 This method is useful for increasing bandwidth throughput in environments that are prone to high error rates.
-Enable A-MSDU Aggregation This field is not available when you set 802.11 Mode to $11a \text{ or } 11b/g$.
-Select this to enable A-MSDU aggregation.
+Enable A-MSDU Aggregation This field is not available when you set 802.11 Mode to 11a or 11b/g .
+Aggregation Select this to enable A-MSDU aggregation.
 Mac Service Data Unit (MSDU) aggregation collects Ethernet frames without any of their 802.11n headers and wraps the header-less payload in a single 802.11n MAC header.
 This method is useful for increasing bandwidth throughput.
 It is also more efficient than A-MPDU except in environments that are prone to high error rates.
-RTS/CTS Threshold Use RTS/CTS to reduce data collisions on the wireless network if you have wireless clients that are associated with the same AP but out of range of one another.
-When enabled, a wireless client sends an RTS (Request To Send) and then waits for a CTS (Clear To Send) before it transmits.
-This stops wireless clients from transmitting packets at the same time (and causing data collisions).
-A wireless client sends an RTS for all packets larger than the number (of bytes) that you enter here.
+RTS/CTS Threshold Use RTS/CTS to reduce data collisions on the WiFi network if you have WiFi clients that are associated with the same AP but out of range of one another.
+When enabled, a WiFi client sends an RTS (Request To Send) and then waits for a CTS (Clear To Send) before it transmits.
+This stops WiFi clients from transmitting packets at the same time (and causing data collisions).
+A WiFi client sends an RTS for all packets larger than the number (of bytes) that you enter here.
 Set the RTS/CTS equal to or higher than the fragmentation threshold to turn RTS/CTS off.
 Beacon Interval When a wirelessly networked device sends a beacon, it includes with it a beacon interval.
 This specifies the time period before the Zyxel Device sends the beacon again.
 The interval tells receiving devices on the network how long they can wait in low-power mode before waking up to handle the beacon.
 A high value helps save current consumption of the access point.
 DTIM Delivery Traffic Indication Message (DTIM) is the time period after which broadcast and multicast packets are transmitted to mobile clients in the Active Power Management mode.
 A high DTIM value can cause clients to lose connectivity with the network.
 This value can be set from 1 to 255.
+Enable Signal Threshold Select the check box to use the signal threshold to ensure WiFi clients receive good throughput.
+This allows only WiFi clients with strong signals to connect to the Zyxel Device.
+The Zyxel Device will disconnect WiFi clients with signal strengths lower than the Disassociate Station Threshold you specify.
+Clear the check box to not require WiFi clients to have a minimum signal strength to keep their connections with the Zyxel Device.
+Disassociate Station Threshold Set a minimum kick-off signal strength.
+You can set from -20dBm (the strongest signal) to - 105dBm (the weakest signal).
+When a WiFi client's signal strength is lower than the specified threshold, the Zyxel Device checks the traffic between the Zyxel Device and the WiFi client.
+The Zyxel Device will only disconnect the WiFi client when the WiFi client signal strength falls below the kick-off strength and the WiFi client's traffic throughput is below a minimum threshold.
+You can set the WiFi client's minimum traffic throughput threshold in Disassociate Aggressiveness .

-Table 38 Configuration > Object > AP Profile > Radio > Add/Edit (continued)
+Table 49 Configuration > Object > AP Profile > Radio > Add/Edit (continued)